End-of-Season Review: Are You Asking the Right Questions?

 What did you learn?

-As Chris Carmichael mentioned in an article earlier this month, having a growth mindset is quite beneficial to athletes.
+A growth mindset is quite beneficial to athletes.
 Usually there are hidden gems, things you didn’t anticipate learning in a season, that add a terrific level of fulfillment to the experience.
 Something a few of the runners I coached this summer started to grasp well was the grade at which it became more efficient to hike vs. run.
 I also ask athletes what aspects of the sport they are still curious about.
 We then design a specific process to help them answer those questions.
 It may be as simple as a book recommendation, or we may strategize a trial and error approach to understanding what foods work for them at the 10+hrs into a race.
 Stay curious, keep track of things learned, refer to them often, and continually seek to add to your knowledge base.

 What goals did you reach and how?